 The program is designed to prepare a graduate with the entry- level skills and knowledge needed to assume the role of a registered nurse and succeed on the National Council Licensure Exam for Registered Nursing (NCLEX- RN).
-The graduate provides and manages client care, communicates and functions as a member of the health care team, and adheres to legal and ethical standards of professional nursing practice.
+The graduate employs assessment, clinical decision making, caring interventions, communication, teaching and learning, collaboration, management of care, and professional behaviors consistent with contemporary nursing practice.
 Graduates practice in hospitals, clinics, and extended- care facilities and may continue their nursing education to the bachelors, masters, and doctoral levels through a variety of educational articulation options.
-LPNs applying for this program must meet academic requirements, complete 23-24 hours of pre-requisite general education coursework, possess an unencumbered Tennessee license, submit a nursing program application by the specified deadline, and take the ACT as an admission exam prior to being formally accepted into the program.
+LPNs applying for this program must meet academic requirements, complete 20 hours of pre-requisite general education coursework, possess an unencumbered Tennessee license, submit a nursing program application by the specified deadline, and take the ACT as an admission exam prior to being formally accepted into the program.
 Admission selection is competitive and is based on a point system.
 Program application, and details of the admission process and point system are available in the Nursing Division.
 A new class is admitted each summer and the deadline for program admission application is February 1.

 Data provided by Jobs4TN.
 Salaries are not guaranteed.

 The Associate of Applied Science in Nursing is approved by the Tennessee Board of Nursing and is accredited by the:

 3390 Peachtree Road NE, Suite 1400

 Jackson State Community College is accredited by the Southern Association of Colleges and Schools.

 ART 2000 Art History Survey I